madpin/cellmage/README.md

 *   **🏷️ Model Mapping:** Use short aliases (like `g4o`) for full model names (`gpt-4o`).
 *   **📊 Status & Cost Tracking:** Get immediate feedback on prompt execution time, token usage, and estimated cost.
 *   **🔄 Jira Integration:** Fetch Jira tickets directly into your notebook to use as context for your LLM queries.
+*   **📝 Confluence Wiki Integration:** Import wiki pages directly into your notebook to use as context for your LLM prompts.
 *   **🦊 GitLab Integration:** Import repositories and merge requests as context for your LLM prompts, with token size estimates.
 *   **🐱 GitHub Integration:** Import repositories and pull requests as context for your LLM prompts, with token size estimates.